Last updated January 5, 2022.

 These four-scroll Model 6811 and 6812 pickups fitted in many archtop guitars were fitted with white bezels of different heights.
 The underside of these bezels were either flat for solid bodied instruments or slightly concave on their long side to allow for the archtop’s curve.

-This Harmony mandolin, Model H35, was fitted with an S-grille soapbar pickup in a black plastic bezel.
-This bezel is a black version of the guitar pickup Model 6812.
+This Harmony mandolin, Model H35, was fitted with an S-grille soapbar pickup in a black plastic bezel, similar to that used in guitar pickup Model 6812.
 The pickup would appear to be recessed, but is not.
 This particular pickup/bezel combination was not fitted to any other Harmony instrument (photo copyright ‘dirtyblueoveralls’)